News

 Chemical Engineering Doctoral Student to Represent Texas A&M in the Regional 3MT® Research Presentation Competition

-COLLEGE STATION, November 13, 2024 – After 11 stellar presentations on research ranging from the irrationality of group-thinking to immune system treatments for PTSD, chemical engineering doctoral student Zhara Ghiasi emerged victorious at Texas A&M’s 12th annual Three Minute Thesis (3MT®) competition on Tuesday night.
+COLLEGE STATION, November 13, 2024 – After 11 stellar presentations on research ranging from the irrationality of group-thinking to immune system treatments for PTSD, chemical engineering doctoral student Zhara Ghiasi emerged victorious at Texas A&M’s twelfth annual Three Minute Thesis (3MT®) competition on Tuesday night.

-Her presentation, “Stabilizing mRNA Vaccines for a Global Health Solution," which clinched first place in both the doctoral division and the overall competition.
+Her presentation, “Stabilizing mRNA Vaccines for a Global Health Solution," clinched first place in both the doctoral division and the overall competition.
 Ghiasi will bring the coveted 3MT winner’s cup back to the Department of Chemical Engineering and she will advance to represent Texas A&M at the regional 3MT competition in Dallas this March.

-Dallas Williams, from the Department of Soin and Crop Sciences in the College of Agriculture and Life Sciences, was the runner-up and people’s choice award winner in the doctoral division for her presentation “Rethinking Rain Gardens: Sustainable Design for a Resilient Future.”
+Dallas Williams, from the Department of Soil and Crop Sciences in the College of Agriculture and Life Sciences, was the runner-up and people’s choice award winner in the doctoral division for her presentation “Rethinking Rain Gardens: Sustainable Design for a Resilient Future.”

 In the master’s category, anthropology student Alyssa Carpenter won first place for her presentation, “The Origin of 20 Guns Recovered in Savannah, Georgia.”
 Runner-up and people’s choice awards went to ecology and conservation biology student Julia Tapilatu for “Safeguarding Zebra Shark Population through Research and Conservation Efforts.”